 Pietro Belluschi was an architect and, from 1951 to 1965, was Dean of MIT’s School of Architecture and Planning.
 In 1956, he designed the First Lutheran Church at 299 Berkeley.

-In May of 1973, Norman L. Rasmussen and his wife, Laura S. Rasmussen, acquired 1 Fairfield from Pietro and Marjorie L. Belluschi.
 In October of 1978, Laura Rasmussen filed for (and subsequently received) permission to convert the property from a single-family dwelling to a two-family dwelling.